CocoKele1/CocoKele1.github.io/_news/announcement_6.md

 ---

-My work "LightSword: A Customized Virtual Reality Exergame for Long-Term Cognitive Inhibition Training in Older Adults" was accepted by CHI 2024.
+Our work "LightSword: A Customized Virtual Reality Exergame for Long-Term Cognitive Inhibition Training in Older Adults" was accepted by CHI 2024.